nicolasfara/presentation-2024-acsos-multi-tier-field-based-applications/presentation-2024-acsos-multi-tier-field-based-applications.typ

 #slide(title: "Motivation")[
   Traditionally, *AC* programs are deployed on #alert[each physical device] of the application.
+  #side-by-side(columns: (2fr, auto), gutter: 1.5em)[
     Two main #underline[limitations]:
-  1. *resource-constrained* devices cannot satisfy all the requirements
+    1. *resource-constrained* devices cannot satisfy all the components' requirements
     2. available *infrastructure* is not exploited to its full potential (performance vs cost)

-  Previous work #fcite("FARABEGOLI2024") tried to partition the AC execution model, but do not consider the *modularity* at the macro-program level.
+    Previous work #fcite("FARABEGOLI2024") tried to partition the AC execution model but did not consider the *modularity* at the macro-program level.
+  ][
+    #figure(image("images/ac-monolithic-motivation.svg", height: 68%))
+  ]
 ]

 #slide(title: "Different Service Requirements")[